vatlab/sos/doc/runtime_signature.md

 2. MD5 signature of all input files
 3. MD5 signature of all dependent files
 4. MD5 signature of all output files
-5. (For information only): standard output from command execution
-6. (For information only): standard error output from command execution

 The completion of a SoS step will create a step signature.
 The step will be ignored if the signature is not changed, or re-run if the signature is changed when it is executed the second time.